mvelazc0/BadZure/README.md

 An Azure AD tenant populated with BadZure also enables red and blue teams to:

-* Experiment with common Azure AD attack vectors and tools (for ideas => [AzureAD Attack and Defense Playbook](https://github.com/Cloud-Architekt/AzureAD-Attack-Defense))
+* Experiment with common Azure AD attack vectors and tools
 * Quickly stand up misconfigured Azure AD lab tenants.
 * Obtain attack telemetry to build, test and enhance detection controls
 * Execute purple team exercises in a safe setting